RetroAchievements/docs/docs/guidelines/content/hash-labels.md

 ## Info for Supported Game Files

 - RA Hash: Check [Game Identification](/developer-docs/game-identification) to learn more about these.
 These appear in `Manage Hashes` automatically.
-- Filename - Filename should be entered as the description.
+- File Name - File name should be entered as the description.
 These are typically automatic, but may need some adjustments.
 - Labels - You can use the labels listed below by using the filename of the image (no extension).
+- Patch URL - Link to an either .zip or .7z file in the [RAPatches](https://github.com/RetroAchievements/RAPatches) GitHub repository.
+- Resource Page URL - Link to a specific No Intro, Redump, RHDN, SMWCentral, itch.io, etc. page.

 ## Images